AIBappa/sms_gateway/README.md

 2. **Choose Deployment Method**: Navigate to either `ansible-docker/` or `ansible-k3s/`

-3. **Run Setup**: Follow the README in your chosen deployment folder
+3. **Follow Method-Specific README**: Each folder has detailed instructions

 4. **Verify**: Check that services are running and accessible